 A question asking how a candidate has done something in the past is a behavioural descriptive question.
 The principle behind this type of question is that the best indicator of a person's future behaviour is his or her past behaviour.
 Additionally, behavioural descriptive questions give better insight into how well the candidate understands the situation and topic, as well as his or her knowledge base and learning abilities.
-You can formulate behavioural descriptive questions give better instead of about hypothetical future behaviour.
+You can formulate behavioural descriptive questions simply by asking about past behaviour instead of about hypothetical future behaviour.
 The following examples illustrate the difference between the two forms of questioning.